 Ask your current bank, or your local credit union, for an issue of a secured credit card.
 Applying for a card from financial institutions with which you already have an established relationship may increase your chances of approval.

 Also, find a credit card provider who doesn’t check your credit score if you’ve ever declared bankruptcy.
 If your request gets rejected, don’t hesitate to ask why.
-You have the legal right to know, and this knowledge will help you get approval next time.
+You have the legal right to know, which will help you get approval next time.
 (RELATED: Indigo Unsecured Mastercard – Prior Bankruptcy is Okay)

 7. How Are They Different Than Unsecured Credit Cards?

-Here’s a chart to help you get a clear picture of how secured credit cards are different than their unsecured counterparts.
+Here’s a chart to help you understand how secured credit cards differ from unsecured ones.

 Secured Cards